-Lawyers seek to halt Va. man's execution to challenge drugs
+Virginia says drugs are safe, execution should continue

-U.S. District Judge Henry Hudson heard arguments Tuesday from attorneys for Ricky Gray, who are seeking a temporary restraining order and a preliminary injunction in his case.
-Hudson also heard from attorneys for the state, who say the execution should proceed.
+Assistant Attorney General Margaret O’Shea asked a federal judge to deny a request from attorneys for condemned inmate Ricky Gray to put his execution on hold so they can challenge the state’s execution protocol.
+Gray’s attorneys say there is a serious risk that Virginia will “chemically torture” him by using midazolam and potassium chloride made at a compounding pharmacy, facilities that are not as heavily regulated as more conventional pharmacies.

-Witnesses who testified included doctors and A. David Robinson, the chief of operations for the Department of Corrections.
+“Compounding is not a dirty word. … A compounded drug is not automatically subpar because of the way it’s made,” O’Shea said in her closing arguments after hours of testimony from doctors and state officials.

-Gray is scheduled to be executed Jan.
-18. He was convicted of killing a Richmond couple and their young daughters on New Year’s Day in 2006.
+Gray, 39, who is scheduled to be executed Jan.
+18, was convicted of killing a well-known family of four, including two young girls, in Richmond on New Year’s Day in 2006.
+He did not attend the hearing.

 Most Read Stories